-In the box that starts off "Dear Clerk," fill in the date on which the court entered orders relating to your appeal bond.
+In the box that starts off "Dear Clerk of the District Court," fill in the date on which the District Court entered orders relating to your appeal bond.

 When the form is completed, make 2 additional copies.
 Give the original to the court where your appeal bond motion was originally heard and one copy to your landlord (or your landlord's lawyer).
 Keep the remaining copy for yourself.